KaroJunior/getvideofastbot/README.md

 # 🎥 getvideofastbot

-A simple Telegram bot that lets you **download Instagram Reels and TikTok videos** quickly — no watermark, no extra apps.
+A simple Telegram bot that lets you **download public short-form videos** quickly — no watermark, no extra apps.

 Built as a fun challenge to explore Telegram bots, Node.js, and video processing.